minettebrink/portfolio/README.md

 - **Dark/Light Mode**: Theme switcher for enhanced accessibility
 - **Project Showcase**: Detailed presentation of projects with descriptions and demos
 - **Blog Section**: Platform for sharing insights and technical knowledge
-- **Contact Form**: Easy way for visitors to reach out
+- **Contact**: Easy way for visitors to reach out

 ## Technology Stack

 - **Framework**: SvelteKit
   - Chosen for its performance and previous experience
   - Provides server-side rendering capabilities
-  - Offers great SEO optimization out of the box
+  - Offers SEO optimization out of the box

 - **Styling**: CSS
   - Custom styling with CSS features